borglab/gtsfm/README.md

-# gtsfm
-End-to-end SFM pipeline based on GTSAM
+# Georgia Tech Structure from Motion (GTSFM) Library

+### What is GTSFM?
+GTSFM is an end-to-end SFM pipeline based on [GTSAM](https://github.com/borglab/gtsam).
+GTSFM was designed from the ground-up to natively support parallel computation using [Dask](https://dask.org/).

 ## Installation